-In our experiments, we select training data from portions of the CAIL2018~\cite{xiao2018cail2018}, JEC\_QA~\cite{zhong2019jecqalegaldomainquestionanswering}, and LAIC2021~\cite{zhong2019jecqalegaldomainquestionanswering} datasets, which encompass diverse legal reasoning scenarios across multiple domains.
-We first use 450 high-quality reasoning samples distilled from DeepSeek-R1 to establish foundational legal reasoning capabilities.
-Subsequently, for GRPO training of Legal$\Delta$, we collect 6,981 samples for the training set and 563 samples for the validation set across all tasks in our experiments.
-We select knowledge-intensive legal reasoning tasks for a comprehensive assessment, including legal article prediction (SPP-F), criminal charge prediction (CCP), sentencing prediction (SLP), similar case analysis (CAS) and financial amount calculation (CAC), which demand sophisticated reasoning over legal facts and regulations.
-To assess the generalization capability of our approach, we additionally evaluate performance on the out-of-domain DiscLaw benchmark, which contains various legal professional examinations distinct from our training domains.
-Detailed dataset statistics can be found in the Appendix~\ref{app:dataset}.
+\textbf{Datasets}.
+We select training data from CAIL2018~\cite{xiao2018cail2018} and JEC\_QA~\cite{zhong2020jec} datasets.
+We first use 450 high-quality reasoning samples distilled from DeepSeek-R1 for foundational reasoning capabilities, then collect 6,981 training and 563 validation samples for GRPO training.
+We evaluate on five knowledge-intensive legal reasoning tasks: legal article prediction (SPP-F), criminal charge prediction (CCP), sentencing prediction (SLP), similar case analysis (CAS), and financial amount calculation (CAC).
+Additionally, we assess generalization on the DiscLaw benchmark~\cite{yue2023disc}.